 Time: 1:00 – 5:15 PM (Pacific and Arizona Time) by live video stream.
 Also on-demand later for those who could not attend the live event

 Place: Your home or office!
 Streaming instructions being sent to participants soon.

 Open: Only to registered conference participants.

-Continuing education: Applications submitted for 4 pharmacy hours for NDs, and 4 PDA for acupuncturists.
+Continuing education: Approved for 4 pharmacy hours for NDs and 4 PDA for acupuncturists.
 More CE details here.

 In this 4-hour pre-conference intensive, Glen Nagel, ND, RH (AHG) covers common concerns about drug/herb interactions for the naturopathic physician and clinical herbalist.
 The most common types of interactions and methods of drug detoxification are discussed along with a comprehensive five-point system for determining herb and drug interaction risk potential.
 He describes the top ten herbs for potential interaction and the top fifteen most commonly prescription drugs.
 Included is an overview of resources in this field for clinicians.